 Those who have experienced the toad describe their experiences as being “reborn” and one with the universe.

-During their trip, users experience moving environments filled with bright new colours in fractal patterns.
+Users experience moving environments filled with bright new colours in fractal patterns during their trip.

 According to Alan K. Davis, professor at Johns Hopkins University, the Psychedelic Research Unit, 5-MeO-DMT leaves the person unresponsive and immobile it can produce vomiting, convulsions, euphoria, and intense emotional reactions.